azureossd/azureossd.github.io/_posts/2022-12-29-Deploying-Python-Applications-using-GithubActions.md

 ## Reasoning
 - Simplifies the deployment process by removing the app service oryx build process.
-By default is the pip install is running twice, once on Github Actions and once during the oryx build process.
+By default the pip install is running twice, once on Github Actions and once during the oryx build process.
 - Allows users to take of Advantage of Github Actions Features, such as a build cache to possibly improve deployment times.

     More information here: [Caching dependencies to speed up workflows](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows)